PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 “What you doin’?”
 Kim asked.

 Tom heard the accusation in the question.
-She braced her upper body and relaxed her legs, shifting her weight between her feet, ready to flinch.
+She braced her upper body and relaxed her legs, ready to flinch.
 “I’m going to the village.”
-Tom replied reluctantly
+Tom replied reluctantly.

 Nothing happened.
 Nothing happened for too long.
 Very quickly several possible outcomes sprung to Tom’s mind; she was prepared to dodge.
 But no, still nothing happened.
 Tom chanced a gauging, sidelong glance towards Kim.

-Kim walked a few steps then stopped to pick up a choice stick:  a sturdy branch used the previous day by her brothers in a high spirited game.
+Kim walked a few steps then stopped to pick up a choice stick:  a sturdy branch used the previous day by her brothers in high spirits.
 It was almost as tall as Tom.
 Kim held it like a staff vertically, its base on the floor.

 Leaning his weight against it twice, the staff held.
 He started walking towards the south trail.
 “You’re a stupid sod,” he muttered.
 After a few more steps he inclined his head towards Tom: “Are you coming then?”.

 The south trail was easy in comfortable boots.
 Kim had their father’s hand-me-downs, which were only second generation.
 They looked more or less like normal old boots.
 Tom’s pair looked new, but obviously too small for anyone but her and her tiny frame.
-Early on she had relied on this to stave off others’ covetous desires on the boots.
+Early on she had relied on this to stave off others’ desires on the boots.

-She strongly suspected they would fit whomever held them the same way she had when she had pulled the boots off the giant.
-They had slipped off his feet very easily, almost accidentally even, and as they slid into her hands they had becomes a pair of boots exactly the right size for her.
+She strongly suspected thee boots would fit whoever held them, the same way they had for her.
+She had pulled the boots off the giant very easily, accidentally even, and they slipped off the giants feet into her hands as a pair of booms exactly the right size for her.

-The long walk passed almost in silence, giving Tom ample time to muse; dreaming up scenarios starring jealous people at the village.
-But when her imagination grew too vivid the cry she let out reminded her: be discreet.
+The long walk, almost in silence, gave Tom ample time to muse; dreaming up scenarios starring jealous people at the village.
+PREVIOUSBITHERE

 Progress along the south trail that morning was pleasant enough, but they pushed themselves hard, with no stopping.
 The forest thinned and the trail became a road.
 It was afternoon by the time they could see the dotted buildings far in the distance.
-With only two more rolling hills to cross, they could easily be there before dark.
+With only two more rolling hills to cross, they could be there before dark.
 They quickened their pace to the fastest Tom could manage.

 By early afternoon the two had reached the village.
 Kim carried Tom piggy back for the last stretch and now he was exhausted.
 Tom jumped down fidgeting her legs back to normal.
 With her feet on the ground and her legs feeling like legs again, she assessed their destination.
 They had been to this place recently, when fleeing the giants.